blocknetdx/documentation/source/service-nodes/setup.md

 	If you have never run the
 	[Enterprise XRouter](/resources/glossary/#enterprise-xrouter)
-	Environment (EXR ENV) Global Install script on this server, copy/paste these commands to run the *Global Install* script:
+	Environment (EXR ENV) Global Install script on this server, or if you have not run it since 1 Oct, 2022, copy/paste these commands to run the *Global Install* script:
 	```
 	curl -fsSL https://raw.githubusercontent.com/blocknetdx/exrproxy-env-scripts/main/env_installer.sh -o env_installer.sh